johnchourajr/john.design/src/mdx/journal/posts/2018-04-10-home-sweet.md

 ---
-template: "journalPostTemplate"
+template: 'journalPostTemplate'
-slug: "/journal/home-sweet"
+slug: '/journal/home-sweet'
-date: "2018-04-10"
+date: '2018-04-10'
 title: Home Sweet
 cover: /journal-img/home-yard-sq.jpg
+thumb: /journal-img/home-yard-sq.jpg
 Tags:
   - Life
   - Home
 ---

 # Last year my wife Alex and I did some work to our house.
 I love it some much that I just want to brag about it. 😀